 The pituitary gland is a small, pea-sized organ in the brain, behind the back of the nose.
 Though tiny, its function is large.
 It is considered the “master gland” because it produces many essential hormones that affect other glands in the body.

-Most pituitary tumors are noncancerous (benign).
-Because many do not cause symptoms or affect health, pituitary tumors often go undiagnosed.
-Or, they may be found incidentally during brain imaging studies for some other condition.
-Pituitary tumors generally are grouped into three categories:
+Most pituitary tumors are noncancerous (benign), as many do not cause symptoms or affect health.
+Pituitary tumors often go undiagnosed.
+Some may be found incidentally during brain imaging studies for another condition.
+Pituitary tumors are generally grouped into three categories:

-Benign pituitary adenomas are not cancerous, grow very slowly, and do not spread to other parts of the body.
+- Benign pituitary adenomas: These are non-cancerous, grow very slowly, and do not spread to other parts of the body.

-Invasive pituitary adenomas are not cancerous, but may spread to areas adjacent to the pituitary.
+- Invasive pituitary adenomas: These are non-cancerous, but may spread to areas adjacent to the pituitary.

-Pituitary carcinomas are rare, malignant (cancerous) tumor that can spread into the brain and spinal cord, or beyond the central nervous system.
+- Pituitary carcinomas: These are rare, malignant (cancerous) tumor that can spread into the brain and spinal cord, or beyond the central nervous system.